-Backpacks, book bags, duffel bags and other similar items are not to be taken to your classes.
-You may use these items to bring your books to and from school.
-Keep backpacks, book bags, duffel bags and other similar items in your locker during school time.
-Plan ahead and use your lockers.
+Backpacks, book bags, duffel bags, and other similar items are not to be taken to the classrooms in grades 1-5.
+Students may use these items to bring their books to and from school.
+Keep backpacks, book bags, duffel bags and other similar items in student lockers during school time.
 Exceptions may be made at the discretion of administration.